appscode/blog/content/post/kubevault-enterprise/index.md

 - **Disable TLS**

-  Now the Vault Server can be deployed with both TLS enabled (ie. `https://` ) and disabled (ie. `http://` ) modes.
+  Now the Vault Server can be deployed with both TLS enabled (ie. `https://` ) or disabled (ie. `http://` ) modes.
 The TLS disabled mode is handy when comes to testing and it is recommended not to use it in the production environment.

 ## Why Enterprise Edition?